-HHS-OIG's Hotline reviews and investigates thousands of complaints each year.
-Before you begin, make sure you have the following information available:
+HHS-OIG’s Hotline reviews and investigates thousands of complaints each year.
+Before you begin, make sure you understand the type of complaints we do and do not address.

 - Complaints from HHS employees, grantees or contractors about fraud, waste, abuse or mismanagement in HHS programs (whistleblower complaints),